stefanFCB94/Musicplayer-Backend/doc/config_params.md

 SERVER.GRAPHQL_ENDPOINT | /graphql | The URL endpoint, where the graphql api is available SERVER.GRAPHIQL_ENDPOINT | /graphiql | Only required, if the graphiql endpoint is activated.
 Defineds the URL endpoint on which the graphical user interface for the graphql api is available
-SERVER.GRAPHIQL_ACTIVE | true | True or false, if the graphical user interface for the graphql endpoint should be activated
+SERVER.GRAPHIQL_ACTIVE | true | True or false, if the graphical user interface for the graphql endpoint should be activated SERVER.REST_ENDPOINT | /rest | The base url of the REST api of the musicserver

 ## Parameter for the logger